Avon and Somerset Police: History

 Later in the 19th century the Local Government Act 1888 required that all boroughs with populations of less than 10,000 amalgamate their police force with the adjoining county constabulary.
-This signalled the end of Chard Borough Police who merged into Somerset Constabulary on 1 April 1888.
-In 1940, Bridgwater Borough Police voluntarily became part of Somerset constabulary, the small force having a 101-year history, with the 20 officers of the borough police becoming Somerset County officers upon merger.
+This signalled the end of Chard Borough Police, which merged into Somerset Constabulary on 1 April 1888.
+In 1940, Bridgwater Borough Police voluntarily became part of Somerset constabulary, with the 20 officers of the borough police becoming Somerset County officers upon merger.

-During the 20th century the number of individual police forces across the United Kingdom was reduced across the country on grounds of efficiency.
-The Police Act 1964 gave the Home Secretary the power to enforce amalgamations but this was not required when Somerset Constabulary and Bath City Police voluntarily agreed to merge forming the Somerset and Bath Constabulary on 1 January 1967.
-This resulted in 3 police forces left covering the geographic area which is now the responsibility of Avon & Somerset Constabulary; these being Somerset and Bath Constabulary, Bristol Constabulary and Gloucestershire Constabulary covering the extreme north.
-This situation ended 7 years later on 1 April 1974 following the implementation the Local Government Act 1972 which created Avon and Somerset Constabulary following the amalgamation of Somerset and Bath Constabulary with Bristol Constabulary and the southern part of Gloucestershire Constabulary.
+During the 20th century, the number of separate police forces in the United Kingdom was reduced on grounds of efficiency.
+The Police Act 1964 gave the Home Secretary the power to enforce amalgamations, but this was not required when Somerset Constabulary and Bath City Police voluntarily agreed to merge forming the Somerset and Bath Constabulary on 1 January 1967.
+This resulted in three police forces covering the current area of the Avon & Somerset Constabulary: Somerset and Bath Constabulary, Bristol Constabulary, and Gloucestershire Constabulary (in the far north).
+The next change was on 1 April 1974, with the implementation the Local Government Act 1972, which created Avon and Somerset Constabulary, a merger of Somerset and Bath Constabulary, Bristol Constabulary, and the southern part of Gloucestershire Constabulary.

+In 2014, the force announced that in order to reduce its budget, it would close 12 local police stations as part of a planned 36% reduction of the number of buildings it occupied.
+Police and Crime Commissioner Sue Mountstevens said these buildings were "outdated" and "under-occupied".
+The stations were seven in Bristol, and those in Bath, Keynsham, Nailsea, Radstock and Weston-super-Mare.

-Proposed merger
+Proposed mergers

-In 2006, the Home Office announced plans to reduce the number of police forces in the UK from 42 to 24 in an attempt to save money.
-The plans were abandoned later that year due to lack of funding for the mergers, however the idea has resurfaced many times.

-The proposed idea would see Avon and Somerset Constabulary merge with Gloucestershire Constabulary, Devon and Cornwall Police, Wiltshire Police and Dorset Police to form a 'super police force'.

-The plans have been publicly criticised by all the involved forces, stating that it would lead to poor quality service and a reduction in local policing.
+In 2006, the Home Office announced plans to reduce the number of police forces in the UK from 42 to 24 to try to save money.
+The plans were abandoned later that year due to lack of funding; but the idea has resurfaced many times.
+The proposal would have seen Avon and Somerset Constabulary merge with Gloucestershire Constabulary, Devon and Cornwall Police, Wiltshire Police and Dorset Police to form a "super police force".
+The plans were publicly criticised by all the forces involved, stating that it would lead to poor quality service and a reduction in local policing.

-In February 2010, plans for a merger of the five South West police forces: Avon and Somerset, Wiltshire, Dorset, Gloucestershire and Devon and Cornwall were re-evaluated by the Home Office in a bid to reduce spending.
+In February 2010, plans for a merger of the five South West police forces (Avon and Somerset; Wiltshire; Dorset; Gloucestershire; and Devon and Cornwall) were re-evaluated by the Home Office in a bid to reduce spending.
 All of the forces except Avon and Somerset were against an amalgamation.
-Following this Avon and Somerset Constabulary began purchasing uniform and equipment without the force crest.
-Instead identifying marks just read 'Police' without a force crest or reference to Avon and Somerset, the proposed merger to create a South Western Police Force has still not been ruled out as the Home Office and Central Government look to save funding.
+Following this, Avon and Somerset Constabulary began purchasing uniform and equipment without the force crest.
+Instead, identifying marks just read 'Police' without a force crest or reference to Avon and Somerset.